mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     remain RED.
 16. P3 is row-complete at `43d7d4a`; all twenty subjects have terminal findings and no candidate survives.
+17. The native JSON feasibility yardstick at `605a1ae` binds seven independent processes and deterministic 20,000-sample bootstrap intervals.
+Accepted-M2 logical `jsonParser` is only 5.0050× native at scale 4 and 6.0826× at scale 8 on equal immutable success envelopes.
+    This is a no-credit yardstick, not a parser candidate or lower-bound proof.
+18. Independent owner call-tree replay of the sealed P3 CPU profile reproduces 1,157,659 µs candidate runtime, 144,501 µs candidate-native RegExp, 167,382 µs required products and 1,870,633 µs comparable M2 work.
+    Matching plus products consumes 311,883 µs against the complete 187,063 µs 10× budget before omitted semantics.
+P4 must executably falsify this negative evidence without changing the product or laws.

 Value R2 formation is independently admitted with zero parser execution, product, release, or constellation-close credit: root receipt `0c151de9…`,